-I was nervous on June 28th for this hour long presentation.
+I was nervous on June 28, 2016, for this hour long presentation.
 I dressed in my cutest clothes: black skort, sheerish red tank, and a black, short sleeve, cotton, lightweight cover-up jacket.
 I wore a pendant with a fake red stone in it, and my only pair of sandals.
-I thought I looked adorable, but I hardly ever looked in the mirror before surgery.
+I thought I looked adorable, but I hardly ever looked in the mirror.
 Sure, a glance here or there to make sure something was on straight and nothing in my teeth, but I never REALLY looked into a mirror.

 My husband and I work about a mile away from each other and often carpool to work, so instead of going home, we went out to dinner at a sushi bar, Nakamori.
-My husband and I walked in just in time for happy hour.
-We both had 2 glasses of plum wine and several rolls of sushi.
+We walked in just in time for happy hour and we both had 2 glasses of plum wine and several rolls of sushi.
 I’m not good with chopsticks, so I dropped a piece or two on my shirt causing some stains.
 After we finished, we had time for dessert.
 We shared a Tempura Ice Cream and a Cheese Cake Tempura … basically deep fried ice cream and cheese cake.
 It was all delicious, and we were in high spirits from the food and the drinks.

 I remember every moment of this meal.

-This was the last one I ate for pure pleasure.
+This was the last one I ever ate for pure pleasure.

 I wasn’t worried about the consequences; instead, I was in the moment, enjoying each bite.